 Machine moderation allows the software to automatically review thoughts before they are visible to participants, and report those that contain rude or hurtful language, individuals’ names, and duplicate thoughts shared by the same participant.
 By default, this feature uses a list of commonly seen words and phrases to determine thoughts that should be reviewed.

-You can choose the settings for Machine Moderated thoughts under the Moderation tab in the Settings menu for your exchange (look in the top right-hand corner for the gear icon when creating or editing your Exchange.
+You can choose the settings for Machine Moderated thoughts under the Moderation tab in the Settings menu for your Exchange (look in the top right-hand corner for the gear icon when creating or editing your Exchange.
+For customers working in education, the default machine moderation setting is now ‘On’, meaning you no longer need to remember to enable machine moderation in your Exchanges.
 You can easily turn Machine Moderation on and off and control what happens to thoughts that are flagged by the AI (removed from the exchange or visible to participants).

 Note: Machine moderation, like any feature that relies on artificial intelligence, can make mistakes.
 It is not meant to replace the decision-making power of a person, only to make moderation easier.